LeastAuthority/fleece/README.md

 To debug, add a "triage test" which will run the crashing inputs back through the fuzz function that produced them to see if they're still crashing.
 This also has the benefit of acting as a regression test when combined with a with a simple assertion at all inputs are no longer crashing, and retaining the crashers in version control.
+Again, it's probably best to se the `gofuzz` build tag to exclude this code from normal builds and tests.

 Here's the triage test corresponding with our example above:
 ```golang